 Additional features

-Jet spas, access steps, lounging positions, and even built-in treadmills are some of the additional features that can be incorporated to make a hydrotherapy pool stand out.
+Jet spas, access steps and lounging positions are some of the additional features that can be incorporated to make a hydrotherapy pool stand out.
 These possibilities must be thought of at the design stage, taking the pool’s additional value to the next level while also giving pool suppliers a more exact idea in terms of budget and the pool’s final look.

 Water recirculation times may vary according to national regulations in the pool’s location, as well as the pool’s size and its projected use in terms of number of users, continuity and intensity, among other factors.